 - White Mountain Puzzles: Things I Ate As a Kid

 One of my fondest memories as a child was helping my Italian grandmother make fresh pasta on the kitchen table.
 It didn’t matter what shape it was, the handmade pasta always tasted better.
 There is nothing like the taste of fresh pasta and it is fairly easy to make, using only 3 ingredients you can make fettuccini, pappardelle or tagliatelle.
 This pasta recipe is the one I use at my Italian restaurant.

 At my Italian restaurant we use the red Marcato Atlas Pasta Machine every single day and love it.
 They have a bunch of other cool colors too (I have the black one at home!).

 21. ✧ Start an Herb Garden

-Buying fresh herbs at the grocery store can get expensive.
-Instead find a cheap (or free) container and make your own herb garden.
-You don’t need a lot of space and the vessel can be anything from a wooden crate to a mason jar to an old tire.
+Gardening can be a lot of fun and growing your own herbs is a great way to promote a healthy lifestyle and teach the same to your kids.
+They will definitely have a blast digging in the soil and planting seeds, growing seedlings and watering them.
+You don’t need a lot of space and the vessel can be anything from a simple wooden crate to a mason jar to an old tire.